-In order to define the set of variables, the Circus semantics describes the alphabet of its components, be it on the level of alphabetized predicates, alphabetized relations or actions.
-We recall that these items are represented by sets of records or sets of pairs of records, following the idea that an alphabet is used to establish a "binding" of variables to values.
-The alphabet of a process is defined by extending the reactive process alphabet (cf. Section 2.3) with the corresponding variable names and types.
-Considering the example FIG, where the global state variable idS is defined, this is reflected in Isabelle/Circus by the extension of the process alphabet by this variable, i.e. by the extension of the Isabelle/HOL record:
+In order to define the set of variables of a specification, the Circus semantics considers the alphabet of its components, be it on the level of alphabetized predicates, alphabetized relations or actions.
+We recall that these items are represented by sets of records or sets of pairs of records.
+The alphabet of a process is defined by extending the basic reactive process alphabet (cf. Section 2.3) by its variable names and types.
+For the example FIG, where the global state variable idS is defined, this is reflected in Isabelle/Circus by the extension of the process alphabet by this variable, i.e. by the extension of the Isabelle/HOL record: